metosin/reitit/doc/advanced/composing_routers.md

     (apply merge (map r/options routers))))
 ```

-Merging three routers into one:
+We can now merge multiple routers into one:

 ```clj
 (def router